isweethero/cubarimoe-tachidesk/README.md

 ## Start the server
 -  `python3 manage.py runserver` - keep this console active
+- or
+-  `python3 manage.py runserver localIP:port` - to expose to lan

 Now the site should be accessible on localhost:8000